 This Recommendation describes the principles used to identify a single SDP sub-field and how to apply wildcarding to that sub-field.
 The sub-field may be fully specified, wildcarded (CHOOSE "$" or ALL "*") or not significant "-".
 Being able to identify a single sub-field is of use when requesting the MG to choose a parameter, specifying a range or for the purposes of auditing.
 Further specification of how SDP can be wildcarded will assist in interoperation between a Media Gateway Controller and a Media Gateway.

+This revision incorporates guidelines for the wildcarding of source-specific media attributes.
+It also includes a package to indicate MG support for advanced wildcarding procedures that allow a MGC to request multiple SDP parameter values and/or multiple SDP lines to be returned in response to a CHOOSE request.
+It also allows the linking of multiple CHOOSE wildcards so that they return the same value.
+Furthermore a new maintain value wildcard is introduced to allow the retention of a previously set value to avoid repetition of redundant information.

 1 Scope

 This Recommendation describes the principles to be used to identify a single SDP sub-field and how to apply wildcarding to that sub-field.
-The sub-field may be fully specified, wildcarded (CHOOSE "$" or ALL "*") or not significant "-".
+The sub-field may be fully specified, wildcarded (CHOOSE "$" or ALL "*") or not significant "-" (see clause 5.2.2.2).
 Being able to identify a single sub-field is of use when requesting the MG to choose a parameter, specifying a range or for the purposes of auditing.

+This Recommendation contains a package that allows a MGC to request multiple SDP parameter values and/or multiple SDP lines to be returned in response to a CHOOSE request.
+It also allows the linking of multiple CHOOSE wildcards so that they return the same value.
+A new “maintain value” wildcard "~" is introduced.
+It is a short notation syntax (versus fully specified SDP information) that allows performance optimization as well as the reduction of syntax errors (due to avoidance of the repetition of redundant information).

 2 References

-2.1 Normative references